FontysVenlo/PRJ4-iOS-Doc/README.md

 **Deliverables:**
 1. Being able to use the Pusher Notification app to send a push notification and receive/process that notification on the frontend.

-## Push Notification - Backend
-A node.js module for interfacing with the Apple Push Notification Service is *apn*.
-Tutorials and documentation can be found on the website.

-1. Walk through the documentation given by the [*apn* framework](https://www.npmjs.com/package/apn).

-**Deliverables:**
-1. Being able to explain how push notifications are implemented/used with the *apn* framework.

 # Backend/Frontend Example